 Designing your touring plan – where to start

-Most guests visiting Universal Orlando have travel plans that bring them to the parks for one, two, or three days.
-We will now take a look at some general touring plan concepts, and then we will look at those three different time windows.
+Most guests visiting Universal Orlando Resort have travel plans that bring them to the parks for one, two, or three days.
+We will now examine some general touring plan concepts and then take a look at those three different time windows.
 (You can read through our guide about how much time to spend at the resort here.)

 General touring plan concepts